The nine nights of the enlightenment

 For the twenty-five years since Enlightenment’s Wake, John Gray has employed his knowledge of European history, politics, and culture in the service of an offering.
 The offering of the nine nights.
 Against the hegemonic forms of thought which once propelled modernity now pulling it into technological nihilism, and for the preparing of new grounds and modes of thought in which renewal could be possible.
 Outside a hardcore following, his work has proven unpalatable if not inconceivable to the political opinion forming classes of the Western polity.
 In the interim the debris of modernity’s collapse in the West has been instrumentalised by a cohort of radical humanists with the institutional capacity to exploit the disrupted vacuum, accelerating the descent into nihilism and hastening the West’s dissolution.
 It has been ignored by the distracted rest.
 The opening of any cultural space for alternative modes of thought, perhaps glimpsed in the early digital age, was quickly closed off in the frenzy to commandeer the digital medium to the end of human exploitation and control which arose with renewed vigor after 9/11.
 The nine nights never commenced.

-John Gray, Enlightenment’s Wake: Politics and Culture at the Close of the Modern Age (Routledge, 1995), 273.
+John Gray’s 1995 Enlightenment’s Wake: Politics and culture at the close of the modern age is a b...